Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 v0.4 Design

 I successfully wrote this program from scratch, I got a bit stuck on the if else statements but after a little bit of experimenting, I got it all to work.
 Definitely was a bit faster than even v0.3.

+v0.5 Design

+I couldn't figure out how to write a repeat command in JS, so I had to find it in blocks to figure out how to do it.
+After finding how to complete it, I figured out the plot and unplot functionality based on the blocks but without placing them.
+Hooray!
+The index changing by 1 just by having it be a different variable is very unintuitive.

 ### Midterm project